rave-25/Finster/README.md

 # Finster
-A one-stop app for all your investing needs,
+A one-stop app for all your investing needs